boltops-tools/terraspace-docs/_docs/install/ruby.md

     rbenv global 3.0.3
     echo 3.0.3 > ~/.ruby-version # on some systems this is needed

+### Uninstall Ruby and rbenv

+The nice thing about using rbenv is that the Ruby installation is isolated to ~/.rbenv.
+So you could always remove it with:

+    rm -rf ~/.rbenv

+And removing the 2 lines of rbenv configuration in `~/.bash_profile`.

 ## 2. Install rbenv with homebrew

 You can install rbenv with homebrew also: